'Parasite' filming locations you can visit in Seoul

 Seoul Tourism Organization

-It's one of the film's most pivotal and heartbreaking scenes.
+It's one of the film's most pivotal scenes.

 Following a shocking subterranean discovery, three members of the Kim family are forced to spend the night hiding under a coffee table when the Parks return home unexpectedly from their camping trip.
 (It's also a scene that had many of us searching online for "ram don and sirloin" recipes.)